pizuCoder/pizuCoder/README.md

 - 👋🏼 Hi there, I'm Priya, also known as @pizuCoder!
-- 👩🏻‍💻I'm a front-end developer with 1 year of experience in React.js and a passion for crafting intuitive UIs.
+- 👩🏻‍💻I'm a front-end developer with experience in React.js and a passion for crafting intuitive UIs.
 - 🔭I'm constantly expanding my skillset, currently exploring the potential of AI to enhance user experiences.
 - 🤝I'm open to collaboration on projects that push boundaries in both UX and AI integration.
 - 📥Feel free to reach out at priyamoghe2299@gmail.com!